HedgeCore-Protocol/hedgecore-docs/content/docs/protocol/contract-design.md

 ## Summary

-The HedgeCore protocol combines soul-bound token mechanics with automated yield generation through Venus Protocol.
+The StoneYield protocol combines soul-bound token mechanics with automated yield generation through Venus Protocol.
 This modular design provides participants with transparent, sustainable yields while maintaining the security and non-transferability features essential to the protocol's mission.
 The 7% protocol fee ensures long-term sustainability while participants benefit from 93% of generated yields.